swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ## <a name="Indexing"></a>Appendix: Index and slicing design considerations

+Early prototypes of this proposal defined an `Index` type, `Iterator` types, etc. We are proposing `Int`-based API and are deferring defining `Index` and `Iterator` until more of the non-escapable collection story is sorted out.
+The below is some of our research into different potential designs of an `Index` type.

 There are 3 potentially-desirable features of `Span`'s `Index` design:

 1. `Span` is its own slice type